 Dragon Vs. Unicorns: Kate the Chemist by Dr. Kate Biberdorf with Hillary Homzie

 Exciting from the first page (a fire breathing science experiment!!), these awesome new STEM chapter books for 4th graders are hard to put down.
 There are many things happening in Kate’s busy life every day but no matter if she’s dealing with science, the school play, or friends, she’s a determined problem solver.
 When she tries to figure out who is sabotaging the school musical, it’s going to take all her skills to find the culprit.

 Timmy Failure by Stephan Pastis

 Timmy is a clueless detective with a polar bear sidekick.
 Their adventures will make you laugh out loud!

 The Hero’s Guide to Saving Your Kingdom by Christopher Healy, illustrated by Todd Harris

 The princes in the fairy tales aren’t as famous as their princesses but in this story, it’s all about them!
 Kicked out of their castles, these princes turn from bumbling idiots into heroes and save their kingdoms with hilarity and adventure!

 Hero Rescue Mission by Jennifer Li Shotz

 In this Hero story, Ben’s dad is captured by escaped convicts.
 Ben and police dog, Hero, set off to find Ben’s dad.
 Ben’s already injured and Hero’s too emotional to track the scent so they’re going to need help if they’re going to find his dad.
 Action from the first page to the last.
-Kids who love adventure and animals will love this book and series.
+Kids who love adventure and animals will love these books for 4th graders.